Russ's Market

 Russ's Market is a Nebraska-based grocery chain that operates stores in the communities of Lincoln and Hastings.
 Russ's Market is owned by B&R Stores, Inc., a Nebraska corporation.

 History

 Russ Raybould and Clayton Burnett, two former Safeway employees, founded the company in May, 1964 when they acquired a small neighborhood grocery store together at 17th and Washington Streets in south Lincoln, Nebraska.
-Mr. Raybould eventually purchased the interest of Mr. Burnett and today B&R Stores, Inc. in Lincoln, Nebraska.
+Raybould eventually purchased the interest of Burnett's and today B&R Stores, Inc. in Lincoln, Nebraska.